Refinity® aims for products that improve the earth and are infinitely renewable.

 For me my professional and private life are completely connected.

 I love combinations of materials, textures and colours and for inspiration I like to visit musea, fairs, look around on Pinterest and learn a lot from nature.
 My outlook on life is also related to my work: for me everything is connected in life cycles.
 This could be the reason that the Cradle to Cradle concept, also based on life cycles and infinite cycles, attracted me years ago.

-To really relax I like to knit, colouring, work in the garden, play the harp, read about design and environmental friendly designing or just a chick lit.
+To really relax I like colouring, work in the garden, play the harp, read about design and environmental friendly designing or just a chick lit.
 And of course I try to pursue a durable lifestyle: most of my grocery shopping is organic and/or fairtrade and I buy durable, sustainable or second-hand clothes.

 Fioen van Balgooi

 “Making beautiful designs without harming people and the environment is definitely possible.”